 Editors: Mary Lynn Reed & Lesley C. Weston

 Mary Lynn Reed is a fiction writer and mathematician.
 She has an MFA in Creative Writing from the University of Maryland and a PhD in Mathematics from the University of Illinois.
-Her fiction has appeared in Mississippi Review, Colorado Review, The MacGuffin, Litro Magazine, Whistling Shade, Smokelong Quarterly, FRiGG, New World Writing, Jellyfish Review, The Nottingham Review, and Sakura Review, among other places.
+Her fiction has appeared, or will soon appear, in Fourteen Hills, Colorado Review, Mississippi Review, Reunion: The Dallas Review, Free State Review, Potomac Review, The MacGuffin, and Smokelong Quarterly, among other places.
 Her fiction has been honored with the University of Maryland’s Katherine Anne Porter Prize in Fiction (2013), the Per Contra Prize for Short Fiction (2009), and selected as one of the WigLeaf Top 50 Very Short Stories (of 2008).
 Her short stories have been finalists in Fiction Contests at The Chattahoochee Review (2014), Mississippi Review (2016), and Yemassee (2017).
 Her flash fiction was nominated for Best Small Fictions 2017, and appeared in the 2017 UK National Flash Fiction Day Anthology: Sleep is a Beautiful Colour.